Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/4-Coriolis_Force.md

 \end{aligned}
 $$

 *Remark*: In Wikipedia and most textbooks, these two results are obtained through some weird "operator" dealing with time derivatives in rotating frames.
 But if we stick to the *most rigorous* matrix formulation (as we do here), we only need ordinary time derivatives.
-"Physics should be made as simple as possible, but *not any simpler*."
-That's the problem of many introductory physics courses.

 ## The (Fictitious) Forces Observed by $K'$